LingyvKong/OneChart/README.md

 Following the instruction, type `1` first, then type image path.

 ## 4. Train
-- Prepare your dataset json, the format example is:
+- Prepare your dataset json.
+If the auxiliary head is Not used and trained, the format example is:
 ```json
 [
  {